| CloserLook > Romans > Romans 9:1-33 |

 for the most part,

 What would be the future of God's ancient people, their brethren according to the flesh?
-What about the Abrahamic covenant, and all those other unconditional promises God had made.
-For instance, what about Psa.72:5, which says, "They shall fear thee as long as the sun and moon endure, throughout all generations."
+What about the Abrahamic Covenant, and all those other unconditional promises God had made?
+For instance, what about Psalm 72:5, which says, "They shall fear thee as long as the sun and moon endure, throughout all generations."
 Had God's plans been thrown into disarray by

-And then, Paul speaks of "the glory", no doubt referring to the Shekinah glory seen in the pillar of cloud and of fire that led them.
-Also, there were "the covenants".
-First of all, we have the Abrahamic covenant, concerning the nation and its land.
-And then of course the covenant of law given to Moses.
-Also, there is the Davidic covenant, assuring King David of an everlasting throne.
-And last, but certainly not least, there is new
+And then Paul speaks of "the glory," no doubt referring to the Shekinah glory seen in the pillar of cloud and of fire that led them.
+Also, there were "the covenants.”
+First of all, we have the Abrahamic Covenant concerning the nation and its land.
+And then, of course, the Covenant of Law given to Moses.
+Also, there is the Davidic Covenant, assuring King David of an everlasting throne.
+And last, but certainly not least, there is a new

 And that's not to mention the most blessed promise of all.
 Yes, the very Son of God would dwell among them.
 He would be born of a Jewish maiden, raised in a Jewish